 Dark arts at Warner Bros Studio

 Marvel at 100 floating pumpkins in the magnificent Great Hall, as seen in Harry Potter and the Philosopher’s Stone.
 Look out for the Death Eaters’ procession through the Studio Tour in a menacing display.
-Learn wand combat moves in an interactive display featuring routines from wand choreographer Paul Harris before joining forces to practise your spells on Death Eaters.
-23 September-6 November 2022.
-Paid, book ahead.
+Hunt for the dark mark and learn wand comabt.
+15 September-5 November 2023.
+Paid, book.

-  Follow the clues around the mysterious world of Tumblestone Hollow and the Gardens at Stonor to win a special chocolate prize.
+Find hidden riddles in the mysterious world of Tumblestone Hollow and the Gardens at Stonor to win a special chocolate prize (or an alternative treat).
 Folk of Tumblestone Hollow read stories and give away spooky temporary transfers.
 There’s pumpkins galore and ghoulish surprises.
 Afterwards, enjoy the epic playground.
-20-31 October 2022.
+18-29 October 2023.
 Paid, book here.

 Read about our visit to Tumblestone Hollow here.

 Delve into the world of unseen animals at Whipsnade Zoo.
 Listen to terrifying talks about animals who prefer nighttime, bust a move a Halloween disco and enjoy a monstrous magic show.
 Plus spooky storytelling, creepy crafts, and a costume contest.
 21-29 October 2023.
 Included with paid entry.
 More info here.